 Our advice for organisations is this:

-- Measure: identify the current culture (an HR-led survey can help with this) and define the aspirational organisational culture.
+Measure: identify the current culture (an HR-led survey can help with this – consult an HR advisor for assistance) and define the aspirational organisational culture.

 The most important step is starting the discussion.
 Simply reviewing an HR survey with limited debate and questioning is not good practice.

 Culture is directly related to long-term performance and staff engagement.